Studio

 Private theory lessons are charged at the same rate as other private lessons.

 Recital Fees are $50 per family per quarter for a studio recital, whether or not they are able to participate.
 This fee is charged at the beginning of the quarter.
+This fee is waived for students who live out of the area and are online only.

 • ABSENCES